Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Abstract

 \section{Abstract}

-Using the notion of isotopy modulo $k$, with $k \in \mathbb{N}^+$, we introduce a stratification on the set of all minimal $C_\infty$-algebra enhancements of a finite-type graded commutative algebra $H^*$.
-We determine obstruction classes defining the extendability of isotopy modulo $k$ to isotopy modulo $(k+1)$ for minimal $C_\infty$-algebra enhancements of $H^*$ and demonstrate their generalized additivity.
-As a result, we define a complete set of invariants of the rational homotopy types of closed simply connected manifolds $M$.
-We prove that if $M$ is a closed $(r-1)$-connected manifold of dimension $n \le l(r-1)+2$ (where $r \ge 2, l \ge 4$), the real and rational homotopy type of $M$ is defined uniquely by the cohomology algebra $H^*(M, \mathbb{F})$ and the isotopy modulo $(l-2)$ of the corresponding minimal unital cyclic $C_\infty$-algebra enhancements of $H^*(M, \mathbb{F})$ for $\mathbb{F} = \mathbb{R}, \mathbb{Q}$, respectively.
-Combining this with the Hodge homotopy introduced in \cite{FKLS2021} and developed in \cite{FiorenzaLe2025}, we provide a new proof of a theorem by Crowley--Nordstr\"om \cite{CN}: a $(r-1)$-connected closed manifold $M$ of dimension $4r-1$ with $b_r(M) \le 3$ is intrinsically formal if there exists a $\varphi \in H^{2r-1}(M, \mathbb{R})$ such that the map $H^r(M, \mathbb{R}) \to H^{3r-1}(M, \mathbb{R}), x \mapsto \varphi \cup x$ is an isomorphism.
-Furthermore, we provide a new proof and extension of Cavalcanti's result \cite{Cavalcanti2006}, showing that a $(r-1)$-connected closed manifold $M$ of dimension $4r$ with $b_r(M) \le 2$ is intrinsically formal under similar conditions.
+Using the notion of isotopy modulo $k$, for $k\in\mathbb N^+$, we introduce a stratification on the set of minimal $C_\infty$-algebra enhancements of a finite-dimensional graded commutative algebra $H^*$.
+We prove that two such enhancements are $C_\infty$-isotopic if and only if they are isotopic modulo $k$ for every $k\in\mathbb N^+$.
+We define obstruction sets governing the extension of an isotopy modulo $k$ to an isotopy modulo $(k+1)$ and establish their generalized additivity.
+We prove that if $M$ is a closed $(r-1)$-connected manifold of dimension $n\leq \ell(r-1)+2,\, r\geq2,\, \ell\geq 4$, then its real and rational homotopy types are determined by its cohomology algebra $H^*(M;\mathbb F)$ together with the isotopy class modulo $(\ell-2)$ of the corresponding minimal unital cyclic $C_\infty$-algebra enhancement, for $\mathbb F=\mathbb R$ and $\mathbb F=\mathbb Q$, respectively.
+Combining this obstruction theory with the Hodge homotopy method introduced in \cite{FKLS2021} and further developed in \cite{FiorenzaLe2025}, we give a new proof of a theorem of Crowley--Nordstr\"om \cite{CN}: if $M$ is a closed $(r-1)$-connected manifold of dimension $4r-1$ with $b_r(M)\leq3$, and there exists a class $\varphi\in H^{2r-1}(M;\mathbb R)$ such that multiplication by $\varphi$ induces an isomorphism $H^r(M;\mathbb R)\longrightarrow H^{3r-1}(M;\mathbb R),\,x\longmapsto\varphi\smile x$, then $M$ is intrinsically formal.
+Finally, we prove a borderline extension of a vanishing theorem of Fiorenza--L\^e: if an $(r-1)$-connected Poincar\'e DGCA over $\Q$ of degree $n\leq5r-2$ admits a Hodge homotopy and satisfies $b^r\leq2$, then the operations of its transferred minimal unital cyclic $C_\infty$-algebra vanish in every arity $k\geq4$.

-\keywords{Rational homotopy type, minimal $C_\infty$-algebra, isotopy modulo $k$, Poincaré Differential Graded Algebra, Hodge homotopy, filtered Differential Graded Lie Algebras (DGLAs), Harrison cohomology, cyclic cohomology, hard Lefschetz property, formality.} \subjclass[2010]{Primary: 55P62; Secondary: 57R19, 13D03, 17B70}
+\keywords{Rational homotopy type, minimal $C_\infty$-algebra, isotopy modulo $k$, Poincaré Differential Graded Algebra, Hodge homotopy, filtered Differential Graded Lie Algebras (DGLAs), Harrison cohomology, cyclic cohomology, hard Lefschetz property, formality.} \subjclass[2020]{Primary: 55P62; Secondary: 57R19, 13D03, 17B70}